How three major news organizations all got a story about Rudy Giuliani wrong

-In fact, the news organizations later said in corrections appended to their stories on Saturday that Giuliani had not been briefed by the FBI.
+In fact, the news organizations later said in corrections appended to their stories Saturday that Giuliani had not been briefed by the FBI.

-The original stories were published in the wake of Wednesday’s FBI raid of Giuliani’s office and home, as part of a criminal investigation of his activities in Ukraine.
+The original stories were published after Wednesday’s FBI raid of Giuliani’s office and home, part of a criminal investigation of his activities in Ukraine.
 In the corrected versions of their stories, both The Post and NBC reported that the FBI was aware that Giuliani was a target of a Russian operation — and that it planned to warn him about this but ultimately did not.

-The three news organizations were reluctant on Monday to discuss their sources and reporting method.
-In its correction, NBC said the incorrect claim about a Giuliani misinformation “was based on a source familiar with the matter, but a second source now says the briefing was only prepared for Giuliani and not delivered to him, in part over concerns it might complicate the criminal investigation of Giuliani.”
+The three news organizations were reluctant Monday to discuss their sources and reporting methods.
+In its correction, NBC said the incorrect claim about a Giuliani disinformation briefing “was based on a source familiar with the matter, but a second source now says the briefing was only prepared for Giuliani and not delivered to him, in part over concerns it might complicate the criminal investigation of Giuliani.”

 The Washington Post, which was the first to present the briefing claim, originally cited “several current and former U.S. officials” and “people familiar with the matter” as the sources of the information it later retracted.